seyong2/portfolio/docs/data-science/nlp/word2vec.md

 Now we convert the data into numbers before feeding them to the model. **The input to the model is a target word, which is typically represented as a one-hot encoded vector**.
 In a one-hot encoded vector, only one element is set to 1 (corresponding to the word's index in the vocabulary), and all other elements are set to 0.

 In addition, to construct the input, **we also need to determine the context window size, the number of words before and after the target word that are considered context words**.
 If the window size is 2, this means that the model considers the two words immediately before and the two words immediately after the target word as context words.
 From the example before, "The cat sat on the mat", the context words for "cat" would be "The", "sat", and "on".
-Thus, the valid training pairs for "cat" with a window size of 2 would be:
+Thus, the valid training pairs for the target word "cat" with a window size of 2 would be:

 (cat, The)
 (cat, sat)